 By late summer, gardens are full of fresh herbs that often grow like weeds . . . producing more than one could possibly eat. . .so why not make sacred tools and fill the apothecary with plant medicine you'll need for magick rituals later in the year?

-For the Virgo New Moon on Thursday, September 17th at 4:00 am (PST), I am drawn to making a herbal wand for burning, as the sacred smoke will be used in my rituals.
+For the Virgo New Moon on Monday, September 6th at 5:51 pm (PDT), the ritual involves making a herbal wand for burning.
 You can use lavender, cedar, rose petals, rosemary, and other plants for your herbal wand.
 You can combine the medicine of different plants or be a purist.
 I am drawn to the latter.

 Creating wands is very ritualistic for me, as each one is a sacred tool.
 I feel a deep sense of gratitude, as I can pour my energy and intentions into each wand.
 I often gift them to friends, who may need the medicine of a certain plant ally.

 Virgo is a mutable sign, so processing change and shifting your attitude might become a focal point, especially for those who are experiencing spiritual expansion.
-If you have been stretched too thin over the last couple of weeks or months then you can harness the energy of the New Moon in Virgo to help you re-align with your purpose, set REALISTIC goals and start building healthy habits for yourself.
+If you have been stretched too thin over the last couple of weeks or months then you can harness the energy of the Virgo New Moon to help you re-align with your purpose, set REALISTIC goals, and start building healthy habits for yourself.